-- i) Canvassing of members of the Trust or of any Committee of the Trust directly or indirectly for any appointment under the Trust will disqualify the candidate for such appointment.
-The contents of this paragraph of the Standing Order will be included in application forms or otherwise brought to the attention of candidates. - ii) Members of the Trust will not solicit for any person any appointment under the Trust or recommend any person for such appointment; but this paragraph of this Standing Order will not preclude a member from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.
+- 7.8.1 Canvassing of members of the Trust or of any Committee of the Trust directly or indirectly for any appointment under the Trust will disqualify the candidate for such appointment.
+The contents of this paragraph of the Standing Order will be included in application forms or otherwise brought to the attention of candidates. - 7.8.2 Members of the Trust will not solicit for any person any appointment under the Trust or recommend any person for such appointment; but this paragraph of this Standing Order will not preclude a member from giving written testimonial of a candidate's ability, experience or character for submission to the Trust.